Compute RLC parameters of overhead transmission line from its conductor characteristics and tower geometry

 used to compute the conductor self-inductance when the parameter Conductor internal inductance evaluated from is

-This parameter is accessible only when the parameter Conductor internal inductance evaluated from is
+This parameter is accessible only when the parameter Conductor internal

 inductance evaluated from is set to

-Xa at 1-foot spacing or (
+spacing or (

-the title of the column changes to the parameter name.
+the column changes to the parameter name.

 This parameter is accessible only when Conductor